 (Japanese vacuum glazings might be an alternative for the inner double pane.
 In a tilted position or under extremely cold weather, there is no worsening of their properties due to convection.
 In old window frames, their thickness of just 6 mm is an advantage.)

-For the optimal performance in all circumstances, the blinds are to be driven by an automated system - an option which is not common yet, but it exists on the market.
+For the optimal performance in all circumstances, the blinds are to be driven by an automated system - an option which is not common yet.

 - with no apparent problems